-The decision to buy a boat can be one of the most exciting financial moves you make, whether you’re buying a weekend fishing vessel or purchasing your dream yacht.
+The decision to buy a boat can be one of the most exciting financial moves you make, whether you’re buying a weekend fishing boat or purchasing your dream yacht.
 Unless you have the cash on-hand to buy your new boat outright, though, you’ll need to finance it with the help of a boat loan.
+If you’re ready to set sail, learn how we do boat loans at Trident Funding.

 Buying a Boat: What it Means to Finance Your Purchase